 Fingerprinting activities bring fun to the classroom!
 Kids love studying dactyloscopy, or the science of identifying fingerprints.
 Recording their own prints, analyzing others, and even some creative art projects will keep your students smiling.

 Ms. Sneed Plans Her Mystery Unit

 Our favorite fourth grade teacher, Ms. Sneed, once again sat at the back table in her classroom.
-“Our kids will absolutely adore these detective activities,” she said to her co-teacher, Mr. Frank.
+She was planning a mystery genre study with her co-teacher.
+“Our kids will absolutely adore these detective activities,” she said to Mr. Frank.
 “Let’s try these fingerprinting activities on Friday.”